Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

 Barnard will provide sufficient time for the parties to review the Notice of Allegations and prepare a response before any initial interview.

-The Title IX Coordinator may determine that the Formal Complaint must be dismissed on the mandatory grounds identified above, and will issue a Notice of Dismissal.
+The Director of Nondiscrimination and Title IX may determine that the Formal Complaint must be dismissed on the mandatory grounds identified above, and will issue a Notice of Dismissal.
 If such a determination is made, any party to the allegations of sexual harassment identified in the Formal Complaint will receive the Notice of Dismissal in conjunction with, or in separate correspondence after, the Notice of Allegations.

 The Notice of Allegations will include the following: